Grittleton: Church of England

 All three Church of England parish churches within the modern civil parish are Grade II* listed.

 Lands in the Grittleton area were owned in Anglo-Saxon times, as recorded by the Domesday Book of 1086.
 The church of St Mary the Virgin, Grittleton, originates from c.
 1200 and the four-bay north arcade survives from that date.
 The three-stage tower is from the 15th century.
 Much work was carried out in the 19th century: in 1835-6 the Neeld family added a large pew; in 1836 the south aisle was added by John Pinch the younger; and the church was heavily restored by A.W.
 Blomfield in 1865–7 at the expense of the Neelds.
 Work later in the century included re-roofing, replacement of windows and addition of memorials to members of the Neeld family.

 The tower has six bells, two of them from the late 15th century.
 Today the church is part of the Bybrook Team Ministry.

 All Saints' Church, Littleton Drew, was rebuilt (except for its 15th-century central tower) by T.H.
 Wyatt in 1856.
 The date of the previous church is uncertain; the font is from the 13th century and an incumbent was recorded in 1318.
 The three bells in the tower are from the late 15th and early 16th centuries.
 A medieval stone cross, found in the church in 1848, was restored and erected in the churchyard north of the church.
 Stained glass in the east window, 1856, is by C. and A. Gibbs.
 The benefice of Littleton Drew was united with Nettleton in 1960; today the church is part of the Bybrook Team Ministry.

 St Margaret's Church, Leigh Delamere, was built in 1846 at the expense of Joseph Neeld on the site of a 12th-century church; the architect was James Thompson.
 The benefices of Leigh Delamere and Grittleton were united in 1924.
 The church was declared redundant in 1992 and is now in the care of the Churches Conservation Trust.

 Non-conformist

 Littleton Drew had a Congregational chapel, a single-storey building from the early 19th century.
 Records exist for 1817–1910.

 A Baptist chapel was built at Grittleton c.
 1720 and is Grade II* listed.
 The chapel closed in 1982 and was acquired by the Historic Chapels Trust in 2011.

 Local government

 The civil parish elects a parish council.
 It is in the area of Wiltshire Council unitary authority, which is responsible for all significant local government functions.

 Leigh Delamere and Littleton Drew were separate civil parishes until 1934; at the 1841 census their populations were 113 and 251.
 The parishes included the hamlets of Sevington and The Gibb respectively.

-The parish is represented in parliament by James Gray and on Wiltshire Council by Jane Scott, both Conservatives.